louisGit13/Cooking-with-react/README.md

 - Create a recipe list
 - Edit individual recipes
-- Remove and add recipes as desired
+- Remove and add recipes
+- Update or remove ingredients

 ### Built with